Cycle density in infinite Ramanujan graphs: Introduction

-\procl t.main2 Suppose that $G$ is a graph all of whose degrees are at least 3.
-If with positive probability the limsup density of non-trivial cycle times of simple random walk in $[1, n]$ is positive as $n \to\infty$, then the same holds for non-backtracking random walk. \endprocl
+\begin{theorem} Suppose that $G$ is a graph all of whose degrees are at least~3.
+If with positive probability the limsup density of nontrivial cycle times of simple random walk in $[1, n]$ is positive as $n \to\infty$, then the same holds for nonbacktracking random walk. \end{theorem}

-Here, non-backtracking random walk is the random walk that at every time $n$, chooses uniformly among all possible edges that are not the reversal of the $n$th edge.
-In terms of the universal cover $\varphi \colon T \to G$, if simple random walk $X = \Seq{X_n \st n \ge 1}$ is lifted to a random walk, call it $\lift$, on $T$, then $\lift$ is simple random walk on $T$.
+Here, nonbacktracking random walk is the random walk that at every time~$n$, chooses uniformly among all possible edges that are not the reversal of the $n$th edge.
+In terms of the universal cover $\varphi\dvtx T \to G$, if simple random walk $X = \langle{X_n; n \ge1}\rangle$ is lifted to a random walk, call it $\widehat{X}$, on $T$, then $\widehat{X}$ is simple random walk on $T$.
 Backtracking on $G$ is the same as backtracking on $T$.
-Since all degrees of $T$ are at least 3, $\lift$ is transient and so there is a unique simple path $\Pa$ in $T$ with the same starting point as $\lift$ and having infinite intersection with $\lift$.
-The law of $\varphi[\Pa]$ is that of non-backtracking random walk on $G$.
+Since all degrees of $T$ are at least 3, $\widehat{X}$ is transient and so there is a unique simple path $\mathcal{P}$ in~$T$ with the same starting point as $\widehat{X}$ and having infinite intersection with $\widehat{X}$.
+The law of $\varphi[\mathcal{P}]$ is that of nonbacktracking random walk on $G$.

-As it may be of separate interest, we note in passing the following basic elementary bound on the number of non-backtracking cycles.
-Write $S(x) := \{ n \st b_n(x) \ne 0\}$.
-If a non-backtracking cycle is a loop or has the property that its last edge is different from the reverse of its first edge, then call the cycle \dfn{fully non-backtracking} (usually called ``cyclically reduced" in the case of a Cayley graph).
-Let the number of fully non-backtracking cycles of length $n$ starting from $x$ be $b_n^*(x)$.
+As it may be of separate interest, we note in passing the following basic elementary bound on the number of nonbacktracking cycles.
+Write $S(x) := \{ n; b_n(x) \ne0\}$.
+If a nonbacktracking cycle is a loop or has the property that its last edge is different from the reverse of its first edge, then call the cycle \textit{fully nonbacktracking} (usually called ``cyclically reduced'' in the case of a Cayley graph).
+Let the number of fully nonbacktracking cycles of length $n$ starting from $x$ be $b_n^*(x)$.